dr4codein/GPA-Calculator/README.md

 To use the GPA Calculator:

 1. Click on the "Run" button to start the program.
 2. Input the name of each course and its corresponding grade.
-Grades should be entered in the standard letter grade format (A, B, C, D, F).
+Grades should be entered in the standard letter grade format (O,A+,A,B+,B,C)
-3. Press Enter after entering each course and grade.
+3. Press Calculate button after entering each course and grade.
 4. Once all courses and grades are entered, the GPA will be calculated and displayed.

 ## Installation